jeffreyyourman/bsw_2/src/pages/products/index.md

     cup.
 That’s why we’re meticulous and transparent about each step of the coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment2
+  image1:
+    alt: A close-up of a paper filter filled with ground coffee
+    image: /img/products-grid3.jpg
+  image2:
+    alt: A green cup of a coffee on a wooden table
+    image: /img/products-grid2.jpg
+  image3:
+    alt: Coffee beans
+    image: /img/products-grid1.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was